Michele Quattrocchi, MA, LCPC

 Who I Work With

 *Accepting New Clients*

 Women, Men, Moms, Parents, Families.

-Anxiety, Depression, Mood Disorders, Grief & Loss, Chronic Pain/Chronic Illness, Family Conflict, Relational Issues, Addiction, Stress Management Skills, Communication Skills, Boundary Setting & Implementing, Trauma, Life Transitions (parenthood, marriage, work, etc), Supporting Parents of Children with Medical Complexities.
+Anxiety, Depression, Mood Disorders, Grief & Loss, Chronic Pain/Chronic Illness, Family Conflict, Relational Issues, Addiction, Stress Management Skills, Communication Skills, Boundary Setting & Implementing, Trauma, Life Transitions (parenthood, marriage, school, career, etc), Supporting Parents of Children with Medical Complexities.

 About Michele Quattrocchi

 Are you feeling stuck?
 Are you going through something that feels all consuming?
 Do you seem to be repeating the same undesired patterns?
 Is your difficulty coping with stress impacting your daily life and ability to communicate with those you love?
 Do you feel overwhelmed and unable to manage your emotions?
 Does sleep feel like a rare luxury?
 Michele is here to help!